Alien166/Software-Engineering-Project/Non-Functional-Requirements/Non-Functional-Requirements.md

    ### - System should support easy updates and enhancements without significant downtime.
    ### - System should comply with relevant healthcare data protection regulations, such as HIPAA.
    ### - System should support integration with external systems such as laboratory information systems and billing systems.
+   ### - System should be designed to accommodate a 50% increase in user load within the next 12 months.
+   ### - system should have an uptime of 99.9%